Call 24/7 (920) 222-2222

 What Are the Worst Traffic Times in Green Bay, Wisconsin?

-Many people who move away from larger cities to find cheaper housing and other benefits continue to work in the city, increasing their commute time and risk of car accidents on main roadways.
-The number of crashes in Brown County in 2021 was 3,896, with 5 fatalities and 1,187 injuries.
+Many people who move away from larger cities to find cheaper housing and other benefits continue to work in the city, increasing their commute time and risk of car accidents on surrounding roadways.
+There were 3,487 car crashes in Brown County in 2022, causing 13 deaths and 1,204 injuries.
 Knowing when the worst traffic times are in Green Bay can help you avoid commuting during those periods.

 No matter how serious the car accident, injured people and their family members must deal with injuries, medical bills, damages, and insurance claims.
 Your Green Bay car accident attorney can help you get maximum compensation for your injuries, medical expenses, and lost wages.